mirceanton/action-folder-matrix/README.md

 # Folder Matrix Action

 A GitHub Action that scans a directory and generates a matrix of subdirectories for parallelizing downstream jobs.
 Perfect for monorepos and projects with multiple components.

-## Features

-- 🔍 Scans specified directories for subdirectories
-- 🚀 Generates matrix output for parallel job execution
-- 🎯 Configurable inclusion/exclusion of directories
-- 👻 Optional hidden directory support
-- 📦 Zero runtime dependencies

 ## Example Usage